aptos-labs/developer-docs/docs/reference/glossary.md

 ### Version

-- A **version** is also called “height” in blockchain literature.
+- A **version** is a sequentially increasing number that increments for every [transaction](#transaction).
-- A transaction at height 0 is the first transaction (genesis transaction), and a transaction at height 100 is the 101st transaction in the transaction store.
+- Transaction version 0 is the first transaction (genesis transaction), and a transaction version 100 is the 101st transaction in the blockchain.

 ## W